monopole/snt/README.md

 > __status: under development Oct 2017__

 This tutorial requires no kubernetes knowledge.
-To establish context for the closing topics, this tutorial starts with a walkthrough of _manual_ configuration via kubectl.

-The tutorial concludes by comparing different approaches to _app-level_ configuration.
+To establish context for the closing topics, this tutorial starts with a walkthrough of manual configuration via kubectl.
+It concludes by comparing different approaches to app-level configuration.

-The tutorial focusses on command execution.
-It eschews deeper discussion that can be found at https://kubernetes.io and many other sites.
+The tutorial focusses on command execution, eschewing deeper discussion that can be found at https://kubernetes.io and many other sites.

 ### Requirements